i-MSCP/plugins/incubator/PhpSwitcher/README.md

 ## Translation

-You can translate this plugin by copying the [l10n/en_GB.php](l10n/en_GB.php) language file, and by translating all the array values inside the new file.
+You can translate this plugin through the [Transifex Localization Platform](https://www.transifex.com/organization/i-mscp/dashboard/phpswitcher)

-Feel free to forward us your translation files for integration in a later release.
-You can also fork the plugin repository and do a pull request if you've a github account.

-**Note:** File encoding must be UTF-8.

 ## License